ldsouza/ldsouza.github.io/_posts/2016-08-17-make-the-question-default-to-yes-in-a-sharepoint-discussion.md

 mathjax: false
 featured: false
 comments: false
-title: Make the question default to yes in a SharePoint Discussion
+title: Change the Question default checkbox in a SharePoint Discussion
 ---

 In a SharePoint Discussion Board there is a default checkbox column named 'Question'.
 Unfortunately this is a sealed column and unlike other SharePoint columns, we are not able to change its properties and make it 'Yes' by default.